 Dissociating intestinal organoids for monolayer generation and culture

 Add 1 milliliter of pre-warmed 0.05% Trypsin-EDTA (E-D-T-A) to resuspend organoids [1] and mix thoroughly to ensure an even suspension [2].
-Add up to an additional 1 milliliter of Trypsin-EDTA for a large number of cells, or if a significant amount of basement membrane matrix medium remains [3].
+Add up to an additional 1 milliliter of Trypsin-EDTA for a large number of cells, or if a significant amount of ECM (spell E-C-M) remains [3].

 Talent adding 0.05% Trypsin-EDTA to resuspend the organoids.